Tileguard® Heatguard - Regent Paints

 We can only guarantee the quality of our products to the point of despatch as the use of our products is beyond our control.

-The information in this data sheet is based on data obtained from our suppliers which we believe to be reliable.
+The information on this page is based on data obtained from our suppliers which we believe to be reliable.
 It is intended as a fair description of our products.
 We offer the data in good faith but cannot guarantee the accuracy of the information obtained from our suppliers as it is beyond our control.